ouseful-oer/openlearn-molworld/molworld_00_07.md

 ![figure](testimages/s205_2_ue005i.gif)

-The data show that *K*2 is tiny: at equilibrium, the concentrations of the hydrogen and oxygen in the numerator (the top line of the fraction) are minute in comparison with the concentration of steam in the denominator (the bottom line of the fraction).
+The data show that *K*<sub xmlns:str="http://exslt.org/strings">2</sub> is tiny: at equilibrium, the concentrations of the hydrogen and oxygen in the numerator (the top line of the fraction) are minute in comparison with the concentration of steam in the denominator (the bottom line of the fraction).
 So in a closed system at 700 K, significant amounts of hydrogen and oxygen will never be formed from steam.

-By contrast, *K*1 is large, so the equilibrium position at 700 K lies well over to the right of the equation, and conversion of sulfur dioxide and oxygen to sulfur trioxide is favourable.
+By contrast, *K*<sub xmlns:str="http://exslt.org/strings">1</sub> is large, so the equilibrium position at 700 K lies well over to the right of the equation, and conversion of sulfur dioxide and oxygen to sulfur trioxide is favourable.
 The fact that the reaction does not occur must be due to a slow rate of reaction.
 We may therefore be able to obtain sulfur trioxide in this way if we can find a suitable catalyst to speed up the reaction.
-A suitable catalyst is divanadium pentoxide, V2O5, and at 700 K, this reaction is the key step in the manufacture of sulfuric acid from sulfur, oxygen and water.
+A suitable catalyst is divanadium pentoxide, V<sub xmlns:str="http://exslt.org/strings">2</sub>O<sub xmlns:str="http://exslt.org/strings">5</sub>, and at 700 K, this reaction is the key step in the manufacture of sulfuric acid from sulfur, oxygen and water.
 Figure 52 shows a similar comparison between uncatalysed and catalysed progress of reaction plots that would reflect the sulfur dioxide to sulfur trioxide conversion.